EOSIO/ual-plainjs-renderer/examples/README.md

-# UAL PlainJS Example App
+# Basic Example App for UAL with PlainJS

-This example demonstrates an implementation of the [Universal Authenticator Library JS Renderer](https://github.com/EOSIO/ual-plainjs-renderer) in a simple EOS transfer DAPP.
-It uses the [UAL Scatter Authenticator](https://github.com/EOSIO/ual-scatter).
+This example demonstrates an implementation of the [Universal Authenticator Library Renderer for PlainJS](https://github.com/EOSIO/ual-plainjs-renderer) in a simple EOS transfer DAPP.
+It uses the [UAL for Scatter Authenticator](https://github.com/EOSIO/ual-scatter).

 ## Setup
 ```bash